torquebox/jruby9-maven-plugins/jruby9-war-maven-plugin/README.md

-# jruby jar maven plugin
+# jruby war maven plugin

-it packs a ruby application as runnable jar, i.e. all the ruby code and the gems and jars (which ruby loads via require) are packed inside the jar. the jar will include jruby-complete and jruby-mains to execute the ruby application via, i.e.
+it packs a ruby application as runnable war, i.e. all the ruby code and the gems and jars (which ruby loads via require) are packed inside the war along with jruby-complete.jar and jruby-rack.jar. it also includes a web.xml which configures the rack application to be found in WEB-ING/classes. it also can embed jetty with which the application can be executed like this

+    java -jar my.war

+or execute the jruby application by passing on the arguements:

-    java -jar my.jar -S rake
+java -jar my.war -S rake

-there is more compact configuration using an maven extensions: [../jruby9-jar-extension](jruby9-jar-extension)
+there is also a more compact configuration using an maven extensions: [jruby9-extensions](../jruby9-extensions)

 ## general command line switches

-to see the java/jruby command the plugin is executing use (for example with the verify goal)
+to see the java/jruby command the plugin is using (for example with the verify goal)

 ```mvn verify -Djruby.verbose```